Glyca/RunicOrbs/README.md

 * Reduced chunk size from 24 to 20 for speed
 * Changed "bilinear" texture filtering by "mipmaps" and made it default
 * Tweaked some guis
+* Fixed bug of inaccessible blocks in negative chunks
 ```
 ###v0.0.4 (April 1 2012)
 ```